 Los Piños Center

-The Los Piños Center is the newest, and most southern, CCC residential facility.
-Located near the Orange and Riverside County line in the Cleveland National Forest, the center is currently home to as many as 65 Corpsmembers.
+The Los Piños Center is the most southern CCC residential facility.
+Located near the Orange and Riverside County line in the Cleveland National Forest, the center is currently home to as many as 70 Corpsmembers.

 The center’s buildings were once a Job Corps Conservation Camp and is on U.S. Forest Service property.
-Corpsmembers work to reduce the risk of wildfire by reducing overgrown and dead vegetation.
-Crews also help rehabilitate areas damaged by wildfire.
-Two fire crews work year-round in partnership with CAL FIRE.
+Corpsmembers work as wildland firefighters on CAL FIRE partnered hand crews.
+Project work is primarily focused on reducing the risk of wildfire by removing overgrown and dead vegetation.

 The center is nestled high in the Santa Ana Mountains of Orange County, at more than 3,000 feet in elevation.
 While rare, snow can fall at the center.
 Corpsmembers can experience a variety of indoor and outdoor recreational activities during off time.